 The Great Projects' elephant volunteer programs present you with opportunities to witness these fascinating animals up close in their natural habitat, assess human-elephant conflicts alongside local communities and help them to develop sustainable livelihood strategies and so much more.
 Make friends for life and have the once in a lifetime opportunity of volunteering with elephants by securing your place on a project today!

-The African elephant numbered 3-5 million at the turn of the last century and since then their numbers have dropped to the levels they are at today.
+The African elephant numbered 3-5 million at the turn of the last century and since then their numbers have dropped significantly.
 Throughout the 1980’s it was estimated that up to 100,000 elephants were killed each year.
-Asian elephant numbers are falling and they currently show no signs of recovering.
+Asian elephant numbers are falling rapidly, currently showing no signs of recovery.
 As there are only 40,000-50,000 Asian elephants remaining in the wild, it will take a concerted effort to reverse this trend and ensure the numbers increase.
-Almost 30% of the remaining Asian elephants are held in captivity, and attention is needed to improve their living conditions.
-Elephant volunteer programs are one of the best ways to help these giants of the animal world, as even though humans have been the cause of many of the problems for elephants, we can also become the solution.We need to increase elephant conservation efforts, and you can be a part of this!
+Almost 30% of the remaining Asian elephants are held in captivity, and many are subject to abuse and neglect.
+Elephant volunteer programs are one of the best ways to help the giants of the animal kingdom, as even though humans have been the cause of many of the problems for elephants, we can also create the solution.We need to increase elephant conservation efforts, and you can be a part of this!

 Elephants are facing threats from a number of different sources.
 The main threats are: